A Tool (and Tips) to Turn Numbers into Text

 A Few Tips

-- Do not use the word "and" after "hundred"
+- Do not use the word "and" after "hundred" or "thousand" -- unless the number of cents follows immediately after

 - Avoid informal ways of saying things.
 Write "one thousand two hundred" instead of "twelve hundred"